NC NeoCube 5 mm kwadraty / N38

 - Magnetic neodymium magnets are characterized by hugely high magnetic induction on the surface of the magnet and can operate (depending on the shape) even at temperatures of 230°C or higher...

-- Key role in modern technologies – are used in HDD drives, electric motors, medical devices or other advanced devices.
+- Significant importance in the industry of new technologies – are used in hard drives, electric drive mechanisms, medical devices and other highly developed apparatuses.

 Disadvantages of neodymium magnets:

-- Health risk to health from tiny fragments of magnets are risky, if swallowed, which is particularly important in the context of children's health.
-Additionally, small elements of these magnets have the potential to be problematic in medical diagnosis after entering the body.
+- Health risk arising from small pieces of magnets are risky, if swallowed, which is crucial in the context of child safety.
+It's also worth noting that small elements of these devices have the potential to complicate diagnosis after entering the body.

 In the case of neodymium magnets, there is a strong magnetic field.
 As a result, it interferes with the operation of a heart pacemaker.
 However, if the magnetic field does not affect the device, it can damage its components or deactivate the device when it is in a magnetic field.